AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-GeneticAlgorithm/08-GeneticAlgorithm.markdown

 - `terminationBlock` is a block that indicates when the algorithm has to stop.
 The block represents the termination condition and does not take any argument.
 - `compareFitness` is a two-argument block, taking two fitness value.
 The block indicates which fitness is better than the other.
 - `mutationOperator` represents the mutation operator.
-- `crossoverOperator` represents the crossover operator
+- `crossoverOperator` represents the crossover operator.
 - `selection` refers to a selection algorithm.
+- `beforeCreatingInitialIndividual` contains a one-argument block that is evaluated before an individual of the initial population is created.
+The block takes a random number generator as argument.

 Some accessors are necessary to let the user configure the algorithm.
 Note that an example of using the algorithm is provided at the end of the chapter.
 The method `createGeneBlock:` is used to indicates how a gene has to be created: